alukosdev/ccsp/guidance/owasp-wstg.md

 ## Overview

-The WSTG is a comprehensive guide to testing the security of web applications and web services.
+<span id="rev1"></span>The WSTG is a comprehensive guide to testing the security of web applications and web services.
 Created by the collaborative efforts of cybersecurity professionals and dedicated volunteers, the WSTG provides a framework of best practices used by penetration testers and organizations all over the world.[[¹]](#ref1)

 ## Testing Methods